 \section{Related Work}

-Though applied in many studies~\cite{deerwester1990,hofmann1999,mei2007,nallapati2008,lin2009}, lemmatization has not been directly explored in the context of topic modeling.
-An infinite-vocabulary LDA model containing a prior on words similar to an $n$-gram model has been developed~\cite{zhai2013}; this prior could be viewed as loosely encoding beliefs of a concatenative morphology, but its effect was not analyzed in isolation.

-To measure the effect of lemmatization on topic models we must first define ``topic model.''
+To measure the effect of lemmatization on topic models, we must first define the term ``topic models.''
 In this study, for comparability with other work, we restrict our attention to latent Dirichlet allocation (LDA)~\cite{blei2003}, the canonical Bayesian graphical topic model.
 We want to measure the performance of a topic model by its interpretability, as topic models are best suited to discovering human-interpretable decompositions of the data~\cite{may2015}.
-We note there are more modern but less widely-used topic models than LDA such as the sparse additive generative (SAGE) topic model, which explicitly models the background word distribution and encourages sparse topics~\cite{eisenstein2011}, or the nested hierarchical Dirichlet process (nHDP) topic model, which represents topics in a hierarchy and automatically infers its effective size~\cite{paisley2015}.
-These models may render more interpretable results overall.
-However, we are currently interested in the \emph{relative} impact of lemmatization on a topic model, we are unaware of any direct prior work, and we wish for our results to be widely applicable across research and industry.
-Thus we leave these alternative topic models as considerations for future work.
+We note there are more modern but less widely-used topic models than LDA, such as the sparse additive generative (SAGE) topic model, which explicitly models the background word distribution and encourages sparse topics~\cite{eisenstein2011}, or the nested hierarchical Dirichlet process (nHDP) topic model, which represents topics in a hierarchy and automatically infers its effective size~\cite{paisley2015}.
+These models may be more interpretable by some measures but are less widely used and accessible.
+Separately, the infinite-vocabulary LDA model has a prior similar to an $n$-gram model~\cite{zhai2013}, which could be viewed as loosely encoding beliefs of a concatenative morphology, but the effect of that prior has not been analyzed in isolation.
+We seek to measure the impact of lemmatization on a topic model and would like our results to be applicable to research and industry, so we leave these alternative topic models as considerations for future work.